rensilva5/blog-website/README.md

 This App will be a blog where users can add a blog with a title, blog text, and a user name; it will have auth credentials, loggin with google account as well as button to delete a blog if they wich.
 We will use hooks as well as components.
 Props will be also used.
 We will use Firebase app and host to deploy the app.

+So they app will have a login page, home, and a Create Post page.

 ## Create project

 Create project using you terminal